whilo/ecdts/README.md

 While I haven't had a use case for them yet, I found the research interesting and wanted to benchmark the approach against the Clojure STM.
+Consider the implementation experimental for now.
 I think the datatypes become interesting in many-core scenarios where you have more than 10 (maybe 100+) threads hammering on a datastructure.
+Since massive parallelism is a primary design goal of Clojure, I think they are worth investigating then.

+## Bag

-I am not sure about the access semantics for the bag, it would be very well possible to use something different than sequences there, e.g. sets or vectors, since I haven't used Cons cells (Clojure doesn't use them), but Clojure's persistent lists which also have constant time concatenation due to lazyness.
+I am not sure about the access semantics for the bag, it would be very well possible to use something different than sequences there, e.g. sets or vectors, since I haven't used Cons cells (Clojure doesn't use them much), but Clojure's persistent lists which also have constant time concatenation due to lazyness.

 You will still have `O(#elements)` worse case access time for other collections though, but subsequent accesses could benefit from a